The ZwAllocateVirtualMemory routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.

 Memory allocated by calling ZwAllocateVirtualMemory must be freed by calling ZwFreeVirtualMemory.

-For more information about memory management, see Memory Management.
+For more information about memory management, see Memory Management for Windows Drivers.

 |Available starting with Windows 2000.|